Star Wars: Shadows of the Empire (Nintendo 64)

 After that, begin the game on any level and pause the game.
-Hold C-Up, C-Right, C-Down, C-Left, L, R, Z, and Left on the D-Pad.
-While holding all those buttons, move the control stick halfway to the left, and hold until you hear a sound effect, then move the control stick halfway to the right until you hear the sound effect again.
-Repeat this, holding the control stick halfway to the left, then the right and finally the left again.
-If done correctly, you should see some purple text appear at the top of the screen with some information below it (see screenshot).
+Now, hold C-Up + C-Right + C-Down + C-Left + L + R + Z + D-Pad Left.
+While holding all those buttons, move the Control Stick halfway to the left, and hold until you hear a sound effect, then move the Control Stick halfway to the right until you hear the sound effect again.
+Repeat this, holding the control stick halfway to the left, then the right, and finally the left again.
+If done correctly, you should see some purple text appear at the top of the screen with some info below it (see screenshot).

 This is the debug menu.
-While the menu is active, you can use the L and R buttons to move forward or backward through the options and the control stick either up or down to change whatever values are enabled at that time.
+While the menu is active, you can use the L and R buttons to move forward or backward through the options and Up or Down on the control stick to change whatever values are enabled at that time.
 To activate an option, press A while it is on-screen; the game will un-pause, and the option will activate.
-To re-enter the debug menu, input the button code as before, but instead of moving the control stick five times, you only need to move it to the side once.
-A list of the available options can be found below.
+To re-enter the debug menu, input the button code as before, but instead of moving the Control Stick five times you only need to move it to the side once.

 |US v1.0||800D017F 0001|